-Dr. Paul Offit discusses myocarditis, an inflammation of the heart muscle, related to receipt of the COVID-19 vaccine, and considerations related to the relative risks and benefits of vaccination compared with vulnerability to COVID-19.
+Dr. Paul Offit discusses myocarditis, an inflammation of the heart muscle, related to receipt of the COVID-19 vaccine in teens and student athletes, and considerations related to the relative risks and benefits of vaccination compared with vulnerability to COVID-19.

 What should I know about COVID-19 vaccine and myocarditis in teens?